-Here are some various other cameras in my collection.
-Note that most non-folding cameras, by far the largest group, can be found elsewhere (here).
+Here are the various folding cameras in my collection.
+Other groups can be found elsewhere:

 Zeh is a relatively unknown pre-WWII camera maker from Dresden (the home of Zeiss, Altissa and Certo amongst others), but the Zeca cameras had a reputation of being well-build and engineered.
 The Zeca Goldi was no exception, it was a folding camera for 127 film with an extremely sturdy scissor-strut construction, later also used on the Zecaflex, Zeh's top of the range folding TLR camera.
 Supporting its good reputation was the fact that the Goldi was one of the few cameras that were sold with Leitz Elmar lenses, the only other ones I can think of were the Nagel Pupille and the Nagel/Kodak Vollenda.
 However, the latter two had unit focussing mechanisms, whereas the Elmar on the Goldi was a front cell focussing variant.
 So this may have been the only front cell focussing Elmar that Leitz produced, but let me know if I am wrong.

 A 3x4 format Zeca Goldi with Leitz Elmar 50mm f/3.5 lens in Compur shutter from around 1934.

 Same 3x4 format Zeca Goldi in upright position.

 The Goldi was rebranded under several names, the Rodenstock Ysella is the most well known, but also as Coloprint, Imperial and Ralikona.
 Nearly all Goldi's were halfframe 3x4 cameras, but I happened to stumble upon a rare 6x4 version as well (which I only realised after receiving it!).